Today I had a nice chat with Evie and I showed her how easy it is ghfhfbkllfo`ufbsnvmv,lsp

 Our first trip was to the Cu Chih underground tunnels used heavily by Communist Vietcong in their guerilla warfare which defeated the much greater firepower of the Americans.
 Had been warned of malarial forest there containing poisonous snakes, but worst encounter was with hordes of other tourists.
 Some simulations but gave a real feel, along with the various spiked booby traps!

 Then on to another brand new experience – that of a Buddist temple (Vietnamese style) but with lots of gods and several safes in front of altars to avoid theft of donations.
 Small, noisy and didn’t seem at all spiritual but apparently very popular with residents.

-2 hr walking tour, through old market + 2 temples, + through shops selling silk clothing + lampshades.
-Mid morning tea in ancient house, over Japanese Bridge, lunch demo, preparation + eat.
+2 hr walking tour, through old market and 2 temples, & through shops selling silk clothing and lampshades.